applecrumble123/Multi-LoRA-Merging/README.md

 Website: https://www.kaggle.com/datasets/gvaldenebro/cancer-q-and-a-dataset

 ### Medical Corpus
 General Medical articles.
 79 articles were used.
+Run the "extract_pdf_to_text.py" to extract text from PDF articles and save it into a text file for training and testing the Medical Autoregressive LoRA model.

 ## Conversion of Dataset
 Run the "save_general_qa_as_json.py" to save the training and validation json file for General QA LoRA Model